datopian/playbook/guide/README.md

 * **Documents** - GDrive, Hackmd

-### AET Contact Information
+### Datopian Contact Information

-For **ALL** office/finance/admin related inquiries, please email: **office@artearthtech.com / office@datopian.com**
+For **ALL** office/finance/admin related inquiries, please email: **office@datopian.com**

 ## Default Styles

-We want our documents to look neat and coherent so we set up a Style guide for Art Earth Tech / Datopian.
+We want our documents to look neat and coherent so we set up a Style guide for  Datopian.
 Follow the links below to see the steps on how you set it up for your Drive: